FAQs - RHS Level 2 Distance

 How much does it cost?

 This depends on whether you are studying for both parts of the Level 2 qualification or just one.
 The whole 'Level 2' qualification is split into the 2 smaller certificates - 'Plant Growth, Propagation and Development' and 'Garden Planning, Establishment and Maintenance'.
-For the full online distance course (both certificates) it costs £400, which gives you 18 months of tutor support and access to the course materials.
+For the full online course (both certificates) it costs £400, which gives you 18 months of tutor support and access to the course materials.
 To do one of the certificates on its own the cost is £250, which gives you 9 months of tutor support and access to the course materials.
-If you are interested in the attended course starting in August, please contact us using the form at the bottom of the page or see the the RBGE website.
+If you are interested in the attended course starting in August, please see the the RBGE website.

 How, where and when can I take the exams?

-As a distance learning student you can take the examinations here at the Royal Botanic Garden Edinburgh, or at any of the RHS registered examination centres across the UK.
-The cost of the exams is £14 per unit.
-If you want to take them elsewhere in the UK you will have to pay an extra administration fee and arrange to sit the exams yourself, although we will be happy to offer advice.
+As an online student you can take the examinations here at the Royal Botanic Garden Edinburgh (if you are based in Scotland, Northern Ireland or north of Newcastle) or at any of the RHS registered examination centres across the UK.
+The cost of the exams is £17 per unit.
+If you want to take them elsewhere in the UK you may have to pay an extra administration fee and arrange to sit the exams yourself, although we will be happy to offer advice.
 See the list of approved RHS Examination centres here.
 If you are unable to take your exams in the UK you can arrange to take them in other countries by contacting RHS directly.

-If I take the distance learning option, do I have to attend the study weekends?
+If I take the online learning option, do I have to attend the study weekends?

-If I take the distance learning option, what support will I get with my learning?
+If I take the online learning option, what support will I get with my learning?

 As well as having access to a variety of study materials on PropaGate Learning, including course notes, forums, presentations, revision quizzes, videos and more, you will also be able to contact your tutors directly with any questions and issues.
 As the course progresses, the forums provide a valuable way to discuss topics with other students and ask your tutors questions.
 Technical support and support with improving your digital skills is also easily available.